Quality Improvement: Outcome Measures

 - additional teaching sessions

 - additional teaching or instructional techniques (handouts, videotapes, self-tests)

-- development of a protocol or outline which all SLPs at that facility will follow when providing language treatment.
+- development of a protocol or outline which all audiologists at that facility will follow when providing hearing aid orientation

 To complete the QI cycle, this same indicator and method of collection will be monitored for the next few months, to determine if there is a greater incidence of clients meeting discharge goals/objectives.
 If so, then indeed the quality of care has been improved.